RunedUniverse/r4m-maven-extension/README.md

 > [!WARNING]
 > We recommend against using Overrides in PEMs which are bundled in plugins!<br>
 > Runes4Maven will print a **Warning** when it discovers *dangerous* overrides like `declare-super-pem`,
-> as we consider the use of this features in this case to be very hard to debug!
+> as we consider the use of this feature in this case to be very hard to debug!

 Override | Description | Important Information
 ---|---|---
 `declare-super-pem` | Declares this file as 'super-pem' which disables all pem files, which do not declare 'super-pem' status themself.
 The user-defined pem.xml file in the project folder can never be excluded! | Once a PEM, declaring 'super-pem status', is discovered in a project the inheritance tree stopps at that (parent-)project!
 All PEMs further up the tree will be skipped!
-`disable-super-pom` | By disableing the 'super-pom' all default goal declarations enforced by maven are disabled. |
+`disable-super-pom` | By disableing the 'super-pom' all default goal declarations enforced by maven are disabled. | `disable-project-pom` | Disables the PEM execution overrides parsed from the pom.xml file of the specified project. |

 ---